Image of a diver rendered one half Rec 709/one half bare LogC4

 From Log C to display

 Log C uses what is known as scene-based encoding.
 The signal level increases by a fixed amount with each increase of exposure, measured in stops.
 This encoding, which uses an ARRI-specific wide gamut color space, is similar to files from a film scan and ideally suited to carrying image information.
 To correctly display Log C material on an SDR or HDR monitor (Rec 709/Rec 2020) or in a digital projection (P3), it needs to be tone-mapped and transformed into the target color space.
-This image conversion can be performed using a 3D Look-Up Table (3D LUT).
+This image conversion is performed by a 3D-LUT (3D Look-Up Table).

-For LogC3 LUTs (all ALEXA and AMIRA cameras – not for ALEXA 35) please visit our online LUT Generator.
+For LogC3 LUTs (AMIRA and ALEXA cameras up to Mini LF) please visit our online LUT Generator.

-For LogC4 (ALEXA 35 only), you can download pre-generated LUTs in a cube format.
+For LogC4 LUTs (ALEXA 265 and ALEXA 35 only), you can download pre-generated LUTs in a cube format.

 Target color space: video encoding

-The material can be processed by most HD/UHD video production gear in real time, which enables short production times.
-Rec 709/2020 provides reduced choices in color grading and, due to a more contrasty characteristic, cannot hold as much highlight information as the much flatter Log C curve.
-Therefore, Rec 709/2020 is not available as a recording color space in ALEXA Mini LF and ALEXA 35 cameras.
+The material can be processed by HD/UHD video production gear in real time, which enables short production times.
+But Rec 709/2020 limits choices in color grading and, due to its more contrasty characteristic, cannot hold as much highlight information as the much flatter Log C curve.
+Therefore, Rec 709/2020 is not available as a recording color space in ALEXA Mini LF, ALEXA 35, and ALEXA 265.

 Image of a landing stage converted to Rec 709

-Working with two images sensors: mixing LogC3 and LogC4 in one project
+Working with two sensors: mixing LogC3 and LogC4 in one project

-Shooting with a combination of ALEXA 35 and other ALEXA or AMIRA cameras raises the question of how to handle both Log C versions on one project.
-We have anticipated this situation and offer a path for footage captured with the previous ALEXA sensor (LogC3) to be used within REVEAL Color Science alongside ALEXA 35 footage (LogC4) through our ARRIRAW SDK.
+Shooting with a combination of ALEXA 35/ALEXA 265 and other ALEXA or AMIRA cameras raises the question of how to handle both Log C versions in one project.
+We have anticipated this situation and offer a path for footage captured with ALEXA Mini LF or older ALEXA/AMIRA cameras to be used within REVEAL Color Science alongside ALEXA 35 or ALEXA 265 footage through our ARRIRAW SDK.
 Software using our SDK can develop LogC3 footage to LogC4.
 This can only be achieved with ARRIRAW footage and is not possible with Apple ProRes footage.
 See our guide on mixing LogC3/LogC4 for more information.

 Wireless Video Optimized LogC4 (WVO LogC4) is an intermediate encoding of LogC4 that is designed to improve image quality when transmitting LogC4 over wireless video transmitters.
-The WVO encoding is an option built into the ALEXA 35 from Software Update Package SUP 1.1 on.
+The WVO encoding is an option built into the ALEXA 265 and ALEXA 35.
 A matching WVO decoding LUT must be used after signal reception to reconstitute regular LogC4.
 Download the WVO LogC4 LUT package here!

 If you are planning to employ a wireless video setup in your LogC4 signal chain form camera to DIT, carefully check your signal for image artefacts during prep.
 Due to a reduced bandwith over the air you might experience banding artefacts visible in gradients or patches of even colors.